LAAC-LSCP/EntropyBasedCLDMetrics/README.md

 ```

 Where `[AUDIO_FOLDER]` is the path to the audio folder of the data installed from the GIN repository.
 The audio folder is `recordings/raw/`.
+Please check the path to the audio_folder is the correct one.
+In the most recent update, the audio files are named as `corpus+'_'+recroding_filename`

 ## Pepare the data for Librispeech regression model (Experiment 2B)